 Our results highlight the complexity of the worldwide invasion history of HA.
 Two independent bridgehead invasive populations have been the source of at least six successful secondary introductions on three other continents.
 A bridgehead population can be defined as an invasive population serving as a source of colonists invading other areas (Estoup & Guillemaud 2010; Guillemaud et al. 2011; Lombaert et al. 2010).
 The findings reported here confirm the previously described bridgehead status of the ENA population (Lombaert et al. 2010).
 The role of the WNA population as a second bridgehead population was previously unknown, but is not entirely unexpected, given the invasive success of this population in Western North America.
 After several attempts at the acclimation of HA for biocontrol purposes during the 20th century (Krafsur et al. 1997; Tedders & Schaefer 1994), the WNA and ENA outbreaks correspond to the only two populations known to have been established from the native area and to have spread.
 The eco-evolutionary characteristics of the ENA outbreak have been studied in detail (e.g. Facon et al. 2011; Labrie et al. 2006; Tayeh et al. 2013; Tayeh et al. 2012; Turgeon et al. 2011), whereas those of the WNA outbreak have yet to be investigated.
 Comparisons of the life-history traits of the two North American bridgehead populations with those of noninvasive populations (native or biocontrol populations) might prove a fruitful source of knowledge about the respective role of adaptation and chance in invasion success.
 It would be particularly interesting to determine whether inbreeding depression has been purged in the WNA population, as in the ENA population (Facon et al. 2011).

 Several situations of genetic admixture were identified in our dataset in North America and Europe.
 Besides, the ENA outbreak was previously shown to have probably originated from admixture between the two native clusters (Lombaert et al. 2011).
 Other admixture events have probably already occurred or will occur in the near future, due to the presence of several expanding independent outbreaks on several continents, such as South America and Europe.
-Genetic admixture events are known to play a crucial role in shaping the levels of genetic variation in introduced populations.
+Genetic admixture events between differentiated sources are known to play a crucial role in shaping the levels of genetic variation in introduced populations.
 They can counterbalance bottlenecks and promote high levels of genetic diversity (e.g. Bossdorf et al. 2005; Kolbe et al. 2004; Roman & Darling 2007), and they may also directly increase or decrease the mean fitness of individuals in a population, depending on the importance of both genetic load and local adaptations (Edmands 1999; Lynch 1991; Marr et al. 2002; Rius & Darling 2014).
 The ENA propagules introduced into Western Europe may have beneﬁted from admixture with the European biological control strain (Turgeon et al. 2011), but no heterosis or outbreeding depression has been observed in laboratory crosses between individuals from various invasive HA populations (Tayeh et al. 2013).
 However, the full consequences of admixture in the wild remain to be explored, and the involvement of the WNA population in several admixture situations in North America and Europe has not yet been investigated.

 Various methods providing congruent and complementary results